adolffaustine/AI-NET-TROUBLESHOOTING-ASSISTANT/README.md

 the Home) and Enterprise environments.
 It’s not just a tool for internal use—it’s a scalable product that can be offered to other companies, regardless of their internet provider, to enhance their IT support and network reliability.

+Create .env file which contains GEMINI API KEY and name your API Key as GEMINI_API_KEY = ..... and place the file in Troubleshooting app